deltachat/deltachat-pages/_posts/2018-10-03-desktop-update.md

 * login with your IMAP user and password
 * create contacts
 * create chats with contacts
+* create group chats
-* send and receive messages (image attachments should work)
+* send and receive messages
+* image, audio and video attachments
 * [`AutoCrypt`](https://autocrypt.org/) setup message
 * multi language support (25 languages and counting)

 What's not expected work:

-* voice, sound and video messages
+* voice messages
-* group chats
 * advanced configuration

 We are looking for testing and feedback on the following: